Understanding Your Customers

 Predict Customer Demand

 Business intelligence can help business planners improve forecast accuracy and the overall sales and operations planning process.
 For instance, BI software can track order and order line fill rates so the company is ready to handle seasonal spikes and drops in orders.
 A high-end food and beverage producer can use this data to stock their online (and in-store) shelves with the right items at times when demand is the highest.
 When a drop in demand is expected the producer knows to pull back on production and save inventory space for other products.
-Business intelligence software also allows companies to set the outlier threshold to eliminate past events that could affect future customer demand forecasts so the data is more accurate.
+Business intelligence software also allows you to set the outlier thresholds to eliminate past events that could affect future customer demand forecasts so the data is more accurate.

 Influence Customer Behavior

 BI software helps companies easily plan, monitor and assess the success of their promotional activities to see what marketing campaigns/promotions your customer base is reacting the best too.
 That way, marketing budgets can be shuffled and allocated to the more successful campaigns that produce the best possible ROI.
 For instance, that same high-end food and beverage producer might want track the effectiveness of a free shipping for the holidays offer versus the effectiveness of a 10% off coupon.
 Which offer was used more frequently?
 Which offer spurned customers to add more items to their online shopping cart?
 By comparing actual to expected results by campaign companies can “market” smarter and better identify opportunities to increase sales and growth.

-With a business intelligence solution in place, enterprises can better address customer focused business improvement opportunities.
+With a business intelligence solution in place, a more intelligent enterprise can better address customer-focused business improvement opportunities.
 Effective use of customer analytics leads to improved customer retention rates, higher revenues from up-sell/cross-sell campaigns, and enhanced levels of customer satisfaction.